IDT-ITI/MMFusion-IML/README.md

 - [CAT-Net](https://github.com/mjkwon2021/CAT-Net)

 ## Citation
-If you use some resources provided by this repo, please cite this paper.
+If you find our method useful in your work or you use some materials provided in this repo, please cite the following publication where our method and materials were presented:

 * Exploring Multi-Modal Fusion for Image Manipulation Detection and Localization
 ````